meker12/commerce-channels.en/help/amazon-sales-channel/price-priority-logic.md

 # Price priority logic

-In the example below, how does the system determine if we should publish $31.99, $24.99, or $27.99?
+In the following example, how does the system determine if we should publish $31.99, $24.99, or $27.99?

 ![Commerce price scope](assets/amazon-price-scope.png)